Berkeley Haas Program Overview

 The latest class profile also reports that 48% of these students identify as U.S. minorities, 47% have international citizenship, and 20% were first-generation college students.

 Class of 2024 students came from a variety of pre-MBA industries, the most popular being consulting, financial services, and high technology/electronics.
 On average, the class had 5.6 years of work experience prior to beginning their studies.

 Students also pursued several different undergraduate majors.
-Top areas of study include engineering, economics, and business/commerce.
+Top areas of study include engineering, economics, and social sciences.